kalyan63/Mininet-Migration/Question1.md

     > !['Delay'](q1_c.png)

+    > We know that as delay increases the download time increases, Since packet takes longer time to travel through the network.

+    > Here Throughput is inversly proportional to delay, so lesser the delay better is the throughput.

 4. **Linear Topology (Loss):**
     >
         |       Loss (in %)             |   1% loss     |   2% loss     |   5% loss     |